National Council of Nurses of the United Kingdom

 The National Council of Nurses Great Britain and Ireland (NCN) was created in 1908 as a national representative body at the International Council of Nurses (ICN).
-It fulfilled this role until it amalgamated with the Royal College of Nursing in 1963.
+Prior to this it was known as the Provisional Committee of the National Council of Nurses of Great Britain and Ireland (NCN) (1904-1908).
+During the early years it was sometimes referred to as The National Council of Trained Nurses.
+In 1946 it changed its name to the National Council of Nurses Great Britain and Northern Ireland.
+It retained this name until it amalgamated with the Royal College of Nursing in 1963 becoming the Royal College of Nursing and National Council of Nurses of the United Kingdom with this being officially changed to Royal College of Nursing of the United Kingdom in 1973.

 History

 Creation

 On 1 July 1899, Ethel Gordon Fenwick proposed that an International Council of Nurses (ICN), a federation of national nursing associations, should be created.
 She made her proposal at the annual conference of the Matron’s Council of Britain and Ireland.
 To represent the United Kingdom internationally, a national council was needed.
 As founder of the Royal British Nurses' Association in 1887, Fenwick lobbied nursing organisations such as the hospital nurses' leagues and the Association of Hospital Matrons to form a national council from as early as 1899.

 By 1904 Fenwick and Isla Stewart had managed to create the Provisional Committee of the National Council of Nurses of Great Britain and Ireland (NCN).
 This enabled the National Council of Nurses to affiliate to the ICN at its second international congress in Berlin.
 Although the concept was sound, Fenwick was a divisive figure and it was some years before enough nursing associations were persuaded to ally themselves with the National Council of Nurses to remove the word, provisional, from the title.

 A meeting of the Provisional Committee on 31 January 1908, held in London, voted to agree to the creation and constitution of the National Council of Nurses of Great Britain.
 The three objectives were: